Beatlemania Arrives Hullabaloo Arrives

 Hullabaloo Departs Monkees Arrive

-What was it replaced with?
+What replaced Hullabaloo?
 On September 12, 1966, enter the Monkees.

 Why such short-lived runs for a shows that seemed to have such guaranteed success?
 It is part of TV culture to keep shows only as long as they are very successful.
 Mediocre ratings are rarely tolerated, particularly if someone thinks they have a better idea.